Frequently Asked Questions

 What is kundalini yoga?

-Kundalini Yoga is known as the Yoga of Awareness.
-It is a comprehensive and effective school of yoga.
-It incorporates breath-work, posture, meditation, mantra and deep relaxation with the goal of awakening the kundalini.
-The practice of kundalini yoga is focused on developing and nurturing our subtler sides, emphasizing the nervous system and mind.
+Kundalini yoga is known as the yoga of awareness.
+It is a comprehensive and effective school of yoga focused on harnessing the divine feminine energy within.
+Often practiced as kriya, incorporating breath-work (pranayama), exercises (asana), meditation (raja yoga), mantra and deep relaxation (shavasana) with the goal of awakening the kundalini.
+The practice of kundalini yoga is best set on developing and nurturing our subtler sides, emphasizing the development of the nervous system and mind.

-For many who may have practiced yoga, they find that Kundalini Yoga is unique in its capacity to include so many of the diverse elements of the ancient teachings of yoga, for example integrating the use of sound (mantras and the gong), breathing techniques (pranayama), body posture (asana), hand positions (mudras) and meditation.
+For many who may have practiced yoga, they find that kundalini yoga is unique in its capacity to include so many of the diverse elements of the ancient teachings of yoga.
 Due to this breadth it is intended as a contemplative and self-reflective practice.

 As our society becomes increasingly more dependent on technology, our world becomes more intimately connected and influenced by its numerous cultures.
 The pace of change is on the rise and the stress on our body’s nervous system is increasing.
-The science of Kundalini Yoga allows us to tap into a system, which Shiva Singh Khalsa likes to call “the most recently revealed ancient technology”, to help us cope with this escalating demand.
-The inner science of the mind is the tool enables us to cope with the pressure of these changes.
+Yoga is one of the most effective tools to help us cope with the pressure of these changes.
 It is the mind that interprets our outer and inner worlds and it is the mind that we can and, frankly, must train to guide us through the flow of change.

 How do I prepare for a kundalini yoga class?